 Duty to make a referral to the DBS

-Where there is evidence that anyone has harmed, or poses a risk of harm, to a child or vulnerable adult, there is a legal duty on VES to report that person to the Disclosure and Barring Service using their guidance.
-Available here https://www.gov.uk/guidance/making-barring-referrals-to-the-dbs.
-The DBS has statutory authority to bar a person from working in regulated activity with children and/or vulnerable adults in the UK.
+Where there is evidence that anyone has harmed, or poses a risk of harm, to a child, there is a legal duty on VES to report that person to the Disclosure and Barring Service using their guidance available here.
+The DBS has statutory authority to bar a person from working in regulated activity with children in the UK.

-Anyone who is concerned about a child’s or vulnerable adult’s welfare or who believe that a child or vulnerable adult may be at risk of abuse should pass any information to the DBS or other appropriate authority as soon as possible and no longer than 24 hours after the initial concern.
+Anyone who is concerned about a child’s welfare or who believes that a child may be at risk of abuse should pass any information to the DBS or other appropriate authority as soon as possible and no longer than 24 hours after the initial concern

-All staff, temporary workers, candidates and contractors must be aware that they have a professional duty to share information with other recruitment firms to safeguard children and vulnerable adults.
-The public interest in safeguarding children and vulnerable adults may override confidentiality interests.
+All staff, temporary workers, candidates and contractors must be aware that they have a professional duty to share information with other recruitment firms in order to safeguard children.
+The public interest in safeguarding children may override confidentiality interests.
 However, information will be shared on a need to know basis only, as judged by VES.

 VES have an experienced team to work with you on all aspects of the recruitment service.Find out more